 Automation and Robotics in Shipbuilding

-Automation and robotics are revolutionizing how shipyards in the Middle East operate.
+Automation and robotics are revolutionizing shipyard operations in the Middle East.
 Robots are increasingly taking on tasks that require precision, such as welding and material handling, which not only speeds up production but also reduces human error.
 Some shipyards are even experimenting with robotic arms for assembling complex ship components.
-The integration of robotics is transforming shipbuilding into a faster, safer, and more cost-efficient process.
+Integrating robotics transforms shipbuilding into a faster, safer, and more cost-efficient process.

 Key benefits of automation and robotics include: